Seismometer

-A seismometer is an instrument that responds to ground displacement and shaking such as caused by quakes, volcanic eruptions, and explosions.
+A seismometer is an instrument that responds to ground displacement and shaking caused by quakes, volcanic eruptions, and explosions.
 They are usually combined with a timing device and a recording device to form a seismograph.
 The output of such a device—formerly recorded on paper (see picture) or film, now recorded and processed digitally—is a seismogram.
-Such data are used to locate and characterize earthquakes, and to study the internal structure of Earth.
+Such data is used to locate and characterize earthquakes, and to study the internal structure of Earth.